Gertrude Kerbis: Employment

-While studying at Harvard, Kerbis began her first job working in the studio of Carl Koch.
-Upon graduating from IIT in 1954, Kerbis was hired by Walter Netsch to work for Skidmore, Owings & Merrill.
+While studying at Harvard University, Kerbis began her first job working in the studio of Carl Koch.
+Upon graduating from Illinois Institute of Technology in 1954, Kerbis was hired by Walter Netsch to work for Skidmore, Owings & Merrill.
 At SOM, Kerbis designed Mitchell Hall and the Skokie Public Library, and worked on the firm's office.
 Kerbis worked at SOM until 1959 and then began working for C.F.
 Murphy Associates, where she designed the Seven Continents Restaurant and worked on the firm's office as well.
 She worked at C.F.
 Murphy Associates until 1963.
 In 1967, Kerbis started her own firm, Lempp Kerbis.
-She also taught Harper Community College in Palatine, IL for 25 years.
+She also taught Harper Community College in Palatine, Illinois for 25 years.

 Design style

 Long-span structures and custom-designed manufactured components are characteristic of Kerbis’ work.
 She particularly liked developing structures that would allow for column-free, open plans, creating interior spaces full of possibility.
 Some of her most successful implementations of this modern style include Mitchell Hall and the Seven Continents Restaurant.
 Kerbis intentionally focused on structure and chose not to be concerned with furniture or finishes in order to establish herself as a woman architect, not an interior designer.